-There shall be no discrimination in any respect by the College against a student or applicant for admission as a student, based on race, color, age, religion, national origin, sex or disability.

-B. Freedom of Speech and Assembly

-Students shall have the right to freedom of speech and assembly without prior restraints or censorship subject to clearly stated reasonable and nondiscriminatory rules and regulations regarding time, place, and manner.
+- A. Non-discrimination - There shall be no discrimination in any respect by the College against a student or applicant for admission as a student, based on race, color, age, religion, national origin, sex or disability. - B. Freedom of Speech and Assembly - Students shall have the right to freedom of speech and assembly without prior restraints or censorship subject to clearly stated reasonable and non-discriminatory rules and regulations regarding time, space, and manner.
 Students desiring to conduct an assembly must submit a request to the President, or other designated college official, requesting a specific date, time, location, and manner no later than 15 working days prior to the date of the desired event.
-The request will be approved, amended, or denied no later than 10 working days prior to the desired event.
+The request will be approved, amended, or denied no later than ten (10) working days prior to the desired event.